-- ISIS’s continued loss of territory and operational capacity in Iraq and Syria may lead to an increase in jihadis returning to regions in Africa already facing a threat from violent Islamists.
-But without funding and technical support, these militants are more likely to simply melt into the complex matrix of violent Islamist groups already active in these regions rather than create an expanded ISIS presence.
+- ISIS’s continued loss of territory and operational capacity in Iraq and Syria may lead to an increase in its fighters returning to regions in Africa already facing a threat from violent Islamists.
+But without funding and technical support, these militants are more likely to simply melt into the complex matrix of militant Islamist groups already active in these regions rather than create an expanded ISIS presence.

-- Boko Haram and Al Shaabab—the most lethal violent Islamist groups in Africa—predate ISIS, are well-integrated in their communities, and do not need ISIS for resources or operational support.
+- Boko Haram and al Shabaab—the most lethal militant Islamist groups in Africa—predate ISIS, are well integrated in their communities, and do not need ISIS for resources or operational support.
 The threats these groups pose, therefore, is likely to be unaffected by what happens to ISIS in Syria and Iraq.